jfvelezserrano/HistoricalDocumentRecognition/datasets.md

 ## Terms of Use

 These datasets may be used for non-commercial research and teaching purposes only.
-If you are publishing scientific work based on any Fundación-Osborne dataset database, we request you to include a reference to our paper C. Terry-Osborne et al. "The Fundación-Osborne Historical Archive Digitization" in IWINAC 2022.
+If you are publishing scientific work based on any Fundación-Osborne dataset database, we request you to include a reference to our paper C. Terry-Osborne et al., The Fundación-Osborne Historical Archive Digitization, IWINAC 2022: 9th International Work-Conference on the Interplay Between Natural and Artificial Computation, 2022.